interaction-lab/PyLips/docs/source/index.rst

 .. note::

    This project is under active development.
-Please raise an issue on github if you are having any trouble!
+Fill out `this survey <https://forms.gle/h9PtDMpZnvXqR9bf6>`_ to provide feedback on using PyLips!
+Please raise an issue on github if you are having any trouble.

 Contents
 --------